 This nationally recognised qualification is designed for those who already have basic rigging experience or a Licence to Perform Rigging (Basic) and want to expand their capabilities.
 By the end of the course, you’ll be able to manage intermediate rigging tasks safely, efficiently, and in full compliance with workplace regulations.

-Course Delivery: Face-to-Face training
+Face-to-Face training

-Locations: 15+ training centres across Queensland and Western Australia
+17+ training centres across Queensland and Western Australia

-Course Fee: Fees vary depending on location (see table below)
+Fees vary depending on location (see table below)

-Funding: CTF Funding available
+CTF Funding available (see below)

 The Licence to Perform Rigging (Intermediate) course builds on your basic rigging knowledge, providing advanced skills and hands-on experience to safely perform intermediate rigging operations.
 You’ll develop practical competence in managing more complex lifts, coordinating with multiple personnel, and working with a wider range of rigging gear and lifting equipment.
 You’ll learn about: